dakk/sail-station/README.md

 systemctl enable ssh
 systemctl start ssh
 ```

+or simply create an empty ssh file on boot partition.

 Connect all devices and install the configuration.
 To connect many usb devices, use an hub with additional
 usb power.